MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 16. On the  **Summary** page review your settings.
 After you click **Create Group** initial replication of the data occurs.
 When it finishes the protection group status will show as **OK** on the **Status** page.
 Backup then takes place in line with the protection group settings.

 ## Monitoring
-After the protection groupâ€™s been created the initial replication occurs and DPM starts backing up and synchronizing the Exchange data.
+After the protection group’s been created the initial replication occurs and DPM starts backing up and synchronizing the Exchange data.
 DPM monitors the initial synchronization and subsequent backups.
 You can monitor the Exchange data in a couple of ways:

 -   Using default DPM monitoring can set up notifications for proactive monitoring. by publishing alerts and configuring notifications.
 You can send notifications by e-mail for critical, warning, or informational alerts, and for the status of instantiated recoveries.